 The general problem: Politics is about ideology, deal making, and principles.
 It deals with human psychology.
 Policy should concern facts, figures, and functions; it is rational and logical.
 These two realms don’t always mix well together, especially in an over polarized and politically ideological system, but they are meant to temper each other.
 We can get into trouble when we try to deal with them in isolation, not just in politics, but in general political conversation.

 TIP: Consider a Party who desires policy due to ideology rather than as a response to data, here a policy could be fully shaped by party politics.
 For example, what if there was a belief that illegal immigrants were voting and crime was at an all-time high.
 Politicians could direct policy based on those “opinion and beliefs” rather than fact.
 What a slippery slope.
 A technocracy describes a government run by data; a theocracy describes a government run by ideology; both of these absolutist types have pitfalls.
 A mixed government grounded in fact but tempered by party politics is better even if it is tempered by justified and unjustified popular belief and opinion.
 Mixed-Democracy, not political Demagoguery is the ideal.

 The Policy Making Process.
 This video and the video below should be watched in conjunction.

 Eight Steps of Policy Making.
 See how some parts of policy making are about debate and rallying support, and others are about designing specific rules.
 Loosely speaking, politics is the human aspects and policy describes the rule-sets.
 Politics and policy are connected every step of the way, and that adds complexity, but each step is either more ideological and political or more rational and mechanic-based.
 It is like the difference between “public opinion” and “public policy.”

 Two Problems of Policy and Politics

-The above statement eludes to two [obvious once you get it] problems.
+The above statement alludes to two problems.